Approximate Ridesharing of Personal Vehicles Problem: Inapproximabilities for time constraint condition

 Assume that $(G,R_A)$ has a solution of $3r$ drivers.
 By Lemma~\ref{lemma-C1C2C3}, every trip $i$, $1 \leq i \leq 3r$, is a driver in the solution.
 Similarly, each driver $i$ serves exactly $n_i = a_i$ passengers, and at least three drivers are required to serve the $M$ passengers with sources at each vertex $v_j$, $1 \leq j \leq 3r$.
 By Lemma~\ref{lemma-C1C2C3-serve}, each driver $i$, $1 \leq i \leq 3r$, can only serve passengers with the same source.
 Therefore, the solution of $3r$ drivers has exactly three drivers $j_1, j_2,j_3$ to serve the $M$ passengers with sources at the vertex $v_j$, implying $a_{j_1}+a_{j_2}+a_{j_3} = M$.
 Let $A_j = \{a_{j_1},a_{j_2},a_{j_3}\}$, $1 \leq j \leq r$, we get a solution for the 3-partition problem instance.

 The size of $(G,R_A)$ is polynomial in $r$.
 It takes a polynomial time to convert a solution of $(G,R_A)$ to a solution of the 3-partition instance and vice versa. \end{proof}

-With a similar argument to that of Theorem~\ref{theorem-C1C2C3-distance}, we have the following theorem. \begin{theorem} Minimizing the total travel distance of drivers in the ridesharing problem is NP-hard when Conditions (1-4) are satisfied but Condition (5) is not. \end{theorem}
+With a similar argument to that of Lemma~\ref{lemma-C1C2C3-distance}, we have the following lemma. \begin{lemma} Minimizing the total travel distance of drivers in the ridesharing problem is NP-hard when Conditions (1-4) are satisfied but Condition (5) is not. \end{lemma}